 Here are some key points about emphysema.
-More detail and supporting information is in the body of this article.
+More information is in the body of this article.

-- Most cases of COPD, and therefore emphysema, are caused by cigarette smoking.
+- Most cases of emphysema are due to cigarette smoking.

 - Shortness of breath and cough are the main symptoms of emphysema.

-- Doctors diagnose COPD and emphysema with lung function tests to measure lung capacity.
+- Doctors diagnose COPD and emphysema with lung function tests that measure lung capacity.

-- Treatment does not halt or reverse lung damage but eases symptoms and prevents exacerbations.
+- Treatment does not halt or reverse lung damage, but it can ease symptoms and prevent attacks.